 4. Burgundy & Gold: Rich Luxe

-If you love traditional Christmas but want something more sophisticated, then burgundy and gold is your answer.
-In essence, it’s like red and green’s elegant older sister—grown-up and refined.
+If you love traditional Christmas but want something more sophisticated, this is your answer.
+Burgundy and gold is basically red and green’s more grown-up older sister.

 The Color Palette: